 - You know your mates by their online ‘handles’ rather than their real names

 - You answer your mobile phone when you’re on a date

 - You change their ‘outfits’ depending on their ‘mood’

 - You speak in a secret language

-Now i don’t own a BlackBerry, but i’m pretty sure i can relate to more than one of those signs.
-Ok, so maybe i might be highly “involved” with my technology but i just can’t understand what the people in their real-life example were thinking to go as far as losing their life, or taking the life of another.
+Now I don’t own a BlackBerry, but I’m pretty sure that I can relate to more than one of those signs.
+Ok, so maybe I might be highly “involved” with my technology but I just can’t understand what the people in their real-life example were thinking to go as far as losing their life or taking the life of another.
 Some of the more ludicrous examples included:

 - A 24-year-old South Korean man dies after an 86-hour gaming session.

 - An Alabama man who killed a policeman blames his addiction to Grand Theft Auto for the crime.
 A jury later dismisses the excuse and finds him guilty.